About Martin

 Taking you to places is the most rewarding.
 People often travel far and have only one chance for a visit, and I love to make sure we make the most of that.

-When I am not traveling with guests I also write (online) stories.
+When I am not travelling with guests I also write (online) stories.
 I have published three works and am working on more.

 Dat werkt anders

-"An Alternative Way" is my book about my 20 years experience in corprate business.
+"An Alternative Way" is my book about my twenty years of experience in corporate business.

 De Alkmaarsche Scheurkalender